Frequently asked questions

 What is happening at the Alpine Stables site?
 Will the stables be operating in 2018?

-Parks Canada is cleaning up burnt debris and soils to remediate the Alpine Stables site this spring.
+Parks Canada cleaned up burnt debris and soils to remediate the Alpine Stables site this spring.

 Parks Canada is working closely with the Alpine Stables operators to provide a horse riding experience in the park this summer.
-Once the cleanup work is complete, the operators will be able to install temporary structures at the site and provide a modified service in 2018.
-Parks Canada is developing a long-term solution for the site and is committed to maintaining a quality horse riding experience in Waterton Lakes National Park, and is completing a redevelopment plan for the site.
+The operators are using temporary structures at the site and are providing a modified service in 2018.
+Parks Canada is committed to maintaining a quality horse riding experience in Waterton Lakes National Park, and is completing a redevelopment plan for the site.

 Will Canyon Camp be open in 2018?

-Canyon Camp is closed until further notice and will not be open during the 2018 season due to safety hazards and infrastructure damage from wildfire activity.
-The camp requires significant reconstruction before it can be reopened.
-Assessments are still taking place and it is too early to provide a time-frame to reopening.
+Canyon Camp is closed until further notice.
+The camp suffered extensive damage as a result of the Kenow Wildfire.
+Assessments are still taking place and it is too early to provide a timeframe to reopening.

 Are non-native plant species a concern in Waterton Lakes and in areas affected by wildfire?

-There are fire-related impacts that will require on-going monitoring and potentially pro-active management actions, including the risk of non-native species expanding their presence in the park.
-There are other sources of invasive species in Waterton Lakes also.
-Visitors are encouraged to be diligent and respect signs and visitor information posted to the Waterton Lakes Website regarding non-native species to help protect the park.
+There are fire related impacts that will require on-going monitoring and potentially pro-active management actions, including the risk of non-native species expanding their presence in the park.
+There are other potential sources of invasive species in Waterton Lakes also.
+Visitors are encouraged to be diligent of non-native species to help protect the park.

 Why is the Bison Paddock closed?
 Will the bison herd return?

 Parks Canada relocated the bison herd before the Kenow Wildfire reached Waterton Lakes National Park to keep the animals safe.
-The bison handling facilities in Waterton sustained some damage (burned wooden planks) and the grassland in the Bison Paddock burned.
-We are assessing how to fix the handling facility and are planning to eventually bring the bison back.
-It is too early to provide a time frame on the return of the bison as this depends on the natural recovery of the native grassland that make up their habitat.
+The bison handling facilities in Waterton sustained some damage (burnt wooden planks), and the grassland in the Bison Paddock burned.
+The return of the Bison herd is contingent on the recovery speed of the native grassland in the paddock.